A comprehensive simulation package for radio interferometers in python

 A number of analysis tools are available to simulate the output of a radio interferometer (CASA, OSKAR, FHD, PRISim, et al), however each makes numerical approximations to enable speed ups. pyuvsim's goal is to provide a simulated instrument output which emphasizes accuracy and extensibility, and can represent the most general simulator design.

-A comparison to other simulators may be found at ReadTheDocs.
+A comparison to other simulators may be found here.

-pyuvsim's two primary goals are interferometer simulation accuracy at the level of precision necessary for 21cm cosmology science, and maximum flexibility in use cases.
-Key elements of this approach include:
+pyuvsim's primary goal is to be an interferometer simulator accurate at the level of precision necessary for 21cm cosmology science,

 - High level of test coverage including accuracy (design goal is 97%).